fuzzylabs/evidently-monitoring-pattern/README.md

 - The inference server: this is a model server that will return a price prediction when a request is sent to the server.
 The request would consists of the features of a house such as the number of bedrooms, etc...
 After a prediction is made by the model, the server would send the predictions along with the features to the metric server.

-- The Evidently metric server: this is the Evidently metrics server which will monitor both the inputs and outputs of the inferenece server to calculate the metrics for data drift.
+- The Evidently metric server: this is the Evidently metrics server which will monitor both the inputs and outputs of the inference server to calculate the metrics for data drift.

 - Prometheus: once the Evidently monitors have produced some metrics, they will be logged into Prometheus's database as time series data.